helm/helm/docs/charts.md

 appVersion: The version of the app that this contains (optional).
 This needn't be SemVer.
 deprecated: Whether this chart is deprecated (optional, boolean)
 tillerVersion: The version of Tiller that this chart requires.
 This should be expressed as a SemVer range: ">2.0.0" (optional)
+weight: A number (>0) that represents the precedence of objects in the chart.
+Heavier objects will be installed sooner. (optional)
 ```

 If you are familiar with the `Chart.yaml` file format for Helm Classic, you will